roboticslab-uc3m/installation-guides/_installation-guides.md

 Click on the option you want, or use the arrows to move sequentially

-## Additional notes
+## Editing Installation Guides

-The content of this documentation is generated from files hosted at <https://github.com/roboticslab-uc3m/installation-guides>
+The content of this documentation is generated from files hosted at: <https://github.com/roboticslab-uc3m/installation-guides>

 ## If you have any doubts or comments